Accelerate Salesforce Knowledge With Trailhead

 What Is Trailhead?

 Trailhead is a platform that salesforce.com created to help Administrators and Developers learn to use the Salesforce platform.
-It typically breaks content down into beginner, intermediate, and advanced topics so a user can quickly identify the path they need to take.
-The main objective, from my perspective, of the Trailhead platform is to provide a place that allows for continual education in a self paced environment.
+It typically breaks the content down into beginner, intermediate, and advanced topics so a user can quickly identify the path they need to take.
+The main objective, from my perspective, of the Trailhead platform is to provide a place that allows for continual education in a self-paced environment.

-How is this different from just reading training manuals, work books, and blogs?
+How is this different from just reading training manuals, workbooks, and blogs?
 The easiest way to explain it is with the graphic above.
 When you first start you will typically find a trail (topic) that interests you.
 Each trail has a series of modules (sub-topics) that will teach you specific content in each unit that you participate in.
 Trails also will have projects that allow for more open projects to be undertaken.
 You are given a series of steps to complete and how you go about doing it is up to you.
-The great thing about the modules and projects are that you are connected into a Salesforce org (typically a Sandbox or Developer org) to do an actual verification that your work is set up correctly.
-This provides a great hands on educational process that gives you the freedom to try things out and tailor them to your business needs once you’re done with a module.
+The great thing about the modules and projects is that you are connected to a Salesforce org (typically a Sandbox or Developer org) to do an actual verification that your work is set up correctly.
+This provides a great hands-on educational process that gives you the freedom to try things out and tailor them to your business needs once you’re done with a module.

 What Can I Do With Trailhead?

 There is quite a bit to do within the Trailhead platform.
 As I mentioned earlier, the platform’s content is, for the most part, aimed at assisting developers and administrators further their education.
 However, there has been a recent surge of content that isn’t geared toward that normal demographic.
 The kind of content that has been put out fairly recently that breaks the traditional mold are modules like CRM Basics, Coaching & Feedback, and Great Management.
 There are several others that fall into this type of content, but these mostly deal with helping the business users understand how to leverage Salesforce to their advantage.